homeassistant-extras/zwave-card-set/src/cards/hub-card/README.md

 The card allows you to:

-- See the total count of connected Zooz devices
+- See the total count of connected Z-Wave devices
 - Expand/collapse the device list
 - Click on any device to go directly to its configuration page

 ## Requirements

 - Home Assistant
-- At least one Zooz Z-Wave hub
+- At least one Z-Wave hub
 - Z-Wave integration configured in Home Assistant

 ## Support

-For issues and feature requests, please visit the [GitHub repository](https://github.com/homeassistant-extras/zooz-card-set).
+For issues and feature requests, please visit the [GitHub repository](https://github.com/homeassistant-extras/zwave-card-set).